GuiltyDolphin/RAYLEIGH/README.md

 ## License

-RAYLEIGH is licensed under the MIT license.
+RAYLEIGH is licensed under GPLv3.
 See the LICENSE file for more information.

 ## Dependencies